 This activity will focus on the use of CLEWs models to explore the impact of setting emission reduction targets on different sectors.
-It introduces the parameter 'ModelPeriodEmissionLimit', which can be used to set a limit on the total emissions over the entire model period for a specific type of emission.
+It introduces the parameter

+'ModelPeriodEmissionLimit', which can be used to set a limit on the total emissions over the entire model period for a specific type of emission.
 This approach can be used to represent carbon budgets, for instance.

-Before setting this in the model, we need to slightly alter the model structure.
 The current structure of negative emissions for LNDFOR gives the model an 'out'.
 With a carbon cap, this will allow the model to create fake forests and 'offset' carbon emissions.
-Therefore, this needs to be switched to LNDAGR001 in mode 5 (which represents forests).
-This is a crucial concept to understand.
+This time however you are going to constrain your model on top of the current structure.
+Now, add the total ModelPeriodEmissionLimit of 160 MtCO2 to your model.